Skip to main content

 Observation

-Primary approach—most resolve spontaneously
+Primary approach-many improve spontaneously

-• Recovery expected within 2-4 months
+• Recovery often occurs over 2-4 months

-• Most patients recover completely
+• Many patients recover substantially or completely

-• No treatment accelerates recovery
+• No treatment has been proven to reliably accelerate nerve recovery

 Symptom Management